fernviridian/pipeline-mini-project/README.md

 ../terraform init
 ```

+We need to configure the Terraform variables, so take a look at `terraform.tfvars`.
+Make sure the repository information is correct, and that you follow the instructions on how to configure your Github token we created previously.

 Now for the fun part!
 One "click" deploy with the following command:
 ```
 # when prompted, type yes to deploy resources